Strategist in football - team player on the job

 - August 2019 - Head and Product Manager BU Sports

-Why was it important to you to build up a second professional career in addition to your sporting career as a footballer with Viktoria Aschaffenburg?
+Why was it important for you to build up a second main pillar in addition to your sporting career as a footballer with Viktoria Aschaffenburg?

-What’s the biggest challenge for you about an office job?
+What is the biggest challenge for you personally at the office job?

-Sitting still – that’s definitely something you need to get used to.
+The sitting still - you have to get used to it first.

-At first glance, your two jobs seem very different, but are there also things that you can take with you from the soccer field to your work at PASS?
+Your two jobs seem very different at first glance.
+But are there also things that can be transferred from the soccer field to your work at PASS?